Investigation & Analysis

 Another counterargument is: how can all the scholars, sheikhs, muftis, ustadhs, mullahs, and all others be wrong for 14 centuries?

 Another counterargument is: where did all the Hadiths come from if the Quran is the only source of Islamic law?
-Did people make up lies and attribute them to the prophet?
+Did later generations make up lies and attribute them to the prophet and his companions?

 Conclusion